marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-expressions-for-arithmetic.rst

 For commutative binary operations, constants should be placed in the second operand.

-.. index:: plus

-.. index:: ss_plus

-.. index:: us_plus

-.. index:: RTL sum

-.. index:: RTL addition

-.. index:: RTL addition with signed saturation

-.. index:: RTL addition with unsigned saturation
+.. index:: plus, ss_plus, us_plus, RTL sum, RTL addition, RTL addition with signed saturation, RTL addition with unsigned saturation

 :samp:`(plus:{m} {x} {y})` :samp:`(ss_plus:{m} {x} {y})` :samp:`(us_plus:{m} {x} {y})`
   These three expressions all represent the sum of the values